emarsden/pgmacs/doc/src/about.md

 The library has been tested with PostgreSQL version 16.2, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
-The code has been tested with Emacs 29.2 on Linux.
+The code has mostly been tested with Emacs 29.2 on Linux, but should work as expected on Microsoft Windows and MacOS.
 It won't run with Emacs versions earlier than 29 because it uses the `vtable` library.

 ## License